zhijiay/HbaseHelper/thrift1/README.md

     )
 ```

-so, i just translate it more to a simple form
+so, i need translate it to a simple form